GokulVSD/Wuasta/README.md

 ##

 <p align="center">Wuasta is an Android app written in Java that makes your mornings a lot less stressful. </p>
 <p align="center">With some parameters, such as your home location, work location, the amount of time you need in the morning to get ready, and the time at which you need to be at work, the app calls Google Maps Distance Matrix API, taking into account the traffic conditions based on historical traffic data, with an inital departure time.
-Based on the commute duration returned from the API call, the app calls the API again, now with an adjusted departure time based on whether or not the previous API call overshot or undershot its previous prediction (initial prediction being 30 mins).
+Based on the commute duration returned from the API call, the app calls the API again, now with an adjusted departure time based on whether or not the previous API call overshot or undershot its previous prediction.
 This process is repeated until a departure time is found such that the arrival time is within 3 mins of the specified time at which the user needs to be at work.   </p>

 ##